It’s no secret that the use of online yoga video is on the rise. But how important is it for your yoga business?

 Yoga videos are big business.
 On Youtube alone, there are countless channels dedicated to yoga with big players like Yoga With Adriene who has over 3 million subscribers and KinoYoga who has nearly 500,000 subscribers as well as many yoga teachers like you who are sharing their videos online.

-Yoga lends itself to video because it’s so visual and there are so many ways you can go about creating your content – posture break downs, instructional videos, yoga challenges and funny clips.
+Yoga lends itself to video because it’s so visual and there are so many ways you can go about creating your content.
+You can do posture break downs, instructional videos, yoga challenges and funny clips.
 There’s no end to what you can create on video to authentically share your message of yoga.

 2. Yoga videos increase your organic social media reach

-If you are a yoga teacher that wants to share your message far and wide, video can help you do just that.
+If you are a yoga teacher that wants to share your message far, video can help you do that.

 Everywhere you look, organic reach is plummeting.
 And for yoga teachers, it’s not always reasonable or possible to pay to boost all your social media posts.